MClemot/SkeletonLearning/README.md

 ### Replicability Stamp

 #### Reproducing renderings
 * `python reproduce_renderings.py [shape1] [shape2] [shape3] ...` computes the neural skeleton of the given shapes with our method, then renders the skeleton along the original shape using Blender.
-It also outputs intermediary steps and a Blender file that can be used to modify the rendering parameters.
+It also outputs intermediate steps and a Blender scene file that can be used to modify the rendering parameters.
 The shapes can be chosen among the following list: bimba, birdcage, bitore, buckminsterfullerene, bunny, chair, dino, dragon, fertility, guitar, hand, hand2, helice, hilbert, lamp, metatron, pillowbox, protein, spot, zilla.
 This can be used to reproduce **Figure 1** and our column in **Figures 4, 5, 6**.

 #### Reproducing comparison and ablation experiments
 * `python reproduce_benchmark.py 0` reproduces the comparison between skeletonization methods on the benchmark shape (with several level of noise / missing parts) **(Table 1)**